 Created in 1985, Cherokee County E 9-1-1 answers approximately 980 calls for service daily, totaling over 358,000 calls for service annually.
 Cherokee County E 9-1-1 is Primary Public Safety Answering Point, also known as a PSAP, for all law enforcement, fire rescue, emergency medical services (EMS), and emergency management in Cherokee County, Georgia.

-We process and dispatch calls for Cherokee County Fire and Emergency Services, Woodstock Fire Department, Cherokee County Sheriff's Office, Cherokee County Marshal, Cherokee County Animal Control, Woodstock Police, Canton Police, Holly Springs Police, and Ball Ground Police.
-We also take calls for numerous county government agencies as well as in taking calls and referring them to the proper outside agencies.
+We process and dispatch calls for Cherokee County Fire and Emergency Services, Woodstock Fire Department, Cherokee Sheriff's Office, Cherokee Marshal's Office, Cherokee County Animal Control, Woodstock Police, Canton Police, Holly Springs Police, and Ball Ground Police.
+We also take calls for numerous county government agencies as well as taking calls and referring them to the proper outside agencies.

 All Cherokee County E 9-1-1 Communications Officers are State of Georgia Peace Officer Standards and Training (POST) Council certified as well as National Academy of Emergency Medical Dispatch (NAEMD) Emergency Medical Dispatchers (EMD) with American Heart Association BLS Provider CPR certifications.
 This allows our Communications Officers to provide critical, life-saving care when our citizens need it most.